 Method of Delivery

-We are primarily a face-to-face program.
-Most of our courses meet one night per week.
+This program is available as face-to-face, and most of our courses meet one night per week.

 The University of West Georgia is accredited by The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Total semester hours required: 36

 Maximum Hours Transferable into program: 6